 The Digital Marketing Method

-- On which platform(s) should I deliver my message, Google Adwords?
+- On which platform(s) should I deliver my message, Google Ads?
 Paid social?
 Programmatic?

 - Can I use data to better inform my targeting?